-Because the success is written into the CFA, there are no surprises when the claim is settled.
-Also, it’s worth noting that, by law, success fees can’t be any higher than 25% of your compensation.
+Because the success is written into the CFA, there are no surprises when the slipped in a supermarket claim is settled.
+Also, please note that, by law, success fees can’t be any higher than 25% of your compensation.

 - Our advice is free.
 We also provide a free, no-obligation assessment of an accident in a supermarket.